This is part 10 in a series on various studio equipment, what it does, and how to choose!

 - Explore: My Experience With Amps & DACS

-As an example, my old Lenovo T510 had a really crappy internal DAC.
+As an example for “Yes” (A good dac can improve sound), my old (read: ancient) Lenovo T510 had a really crappy internal DAC.

 This basically means that if I were to simply plug a headphone in, I’m not going to have a good experience at all.